rkruk/wp-warden/README.md

 # Version Checker for WordPress Sites

 This repository contains code to perform automated checks on WordPress websites, specifically focusing on PHP, WordPress core, plugin, and theme versions.
 It also includes a GitHub Actions workflow to run these checks on a list of websites, providing essential information for website maintenance and security.
+This tool is the public version of the tool I'm using to monitor various websites.

 ## Table of Contents